 Sonya Hinkey has two children (Andrea and Jayden), and has worked for the Fort McDermitt Wellness Center since April, 2018.
 Before coming to the Wellness Center, she worked as the Fort McDermitt Human Services Department as the Eligibility Worker for thirteen years.
 She loves outdoor activities and assisting the Fort McDermitt community.

-Dental Assistant Trainee: Lydia Northrup
+Billing Clerk/HR Asst, Trainee: Lydia Northrup

 Lydia Northrup has been employed as an Emergency Hire Dental Assistant Trainee on January 23, 2019.
 She hopes to become full time Dental Assistant Trainee when her position opens up.
 She likes working with the community members and has learned so much within a very short period of time.
 Lydia has lived in McDermitt all her life with her family, and has two younger brothers, age 19 and 13, and has a big family.
 After graduating from high school, she worked at the hemp farm from April to November 2018.
 She likes to spend time with her grandma with babysitting her cousins when she is not at work.
+Lydia just had a daughter in November, 2019.

 Tranportation: Marlene Brown is the Supervisor–Twila Tom, and Brandy Tobey